 - Engage directly with the community through secondary project(s)

-- Meet with Courier cluster (fellow Couriers living nearby) and submit weekly journal entries\
+- Meet with other Couriers and staff members on a weekly basis and submit weekly journal entries.

 What kinds of clinical sites will I be serving at?